-Student Rights and Responsibilities:
+Our expectations are based on the following Rights and Responsibilities:

-- I have the RIGHT to uninterrupted learning.
-I have the RESPONSIBILITY to arrive at school on time, and be in class by attendance time. - I have the RIGHT to learn and grow.
-It is my RESPONSIBILITY to be prepared for class, listen to instructions, work quietly, raise my hand if I have questions or concerns, and to complete assignments.
-Tests, quizzes and other forms will be returned, signed as requested by teachers.
-I will cooperate, participate and do the best that I can do. - I have the RIGHT to hear and be heard.
-It is my RESPONSIBILITY not to talk, shout or make loud noises when others are speaking. - I have the RIGHT to be respected as an individual.
-It is my RESPONSIBILITY not to tease or bother other people, or to hurt their feelings, but to show respect and consideration for others and their ideas. - I have the RIGHT to be safe.
-It is my RESPONSIBILITY not to physically harm anyone else, and to adhere to the rules of the school. - I have the RIGHT to privacy and to my own personal space.
-I have the RESPONSIBILITY to respect the personal property of others, and to accept their right to privacy. - I have the RIGHT to enjoy school.
-I have the RESPONSIBILITY to have a good attitude and to participate in a way which helps make our school a place where others can enjoy school too. - I have the RIGHT to a positive learning environment.
-I have the RESPONSIBILITY to take pride in our school and will contribute to maintaining its cleanliness.
+- I have the Right to learn and grow.
+It is my Responsibility to be prepared for class, complete my assignments and participate the best I can. - I have the Right to hear and be heard.
+It is my Responsibility to listen and not interrupt when others are speaking. - I have the Right to be respected as an individual.
+It is my Responsibility to show respect and consideration for others and their ideas. - I have the Right to be safe.
+It is my Responsibility to follow the rules of the school. - I have the Right to privacy and to my own personal space.
+It is my Responsibility to respect the personal space and property of others. - I have the Right to enjoy school.
+I have the Responsibility to have a good attitude and to participate in a way that helps make our school a place where others can enjoy school too.